VarunRaval48/WebCrawler/README.md

 # WebCrawler
-A basic web crawler made using java and ajsoup libraries
+A basic web crawler made using java and jsoup libraries